larryhastings/correlate/README.md

 For inputs that are valid for both Gale-Shapley and **correlate**, I assert that both algorithms will return the same results, but **correlate** will be faster.

 (Not a claim I make lightly!
-Gale and Shapley were both brilliant, and the Gale-Shapley algorithm is marvelous.
+Gale and Shapley were both brilliant mathematicians--they each independently won the *von Neumann* prize!--and the Gale-Shapley algorithm is marvelous and elegant.
 It's just that **correlate** can take shortcuts Gale-Shapley cannot, because **correlate** is solving a simpler problem.)

 In all the following examples, `A`, `B`, and `C` are values in `dataset_a` and `X`, `Y`, and `Z` are values in `dataset_b`.
 The expression `A: XY` means "`A` prefers `X` to `Y`".
 The expression `A:X=1.5` means